SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 > If you like rabbit-holes, note that all the vocabularies are described in machine-readable format ... using terms in the Core vocabulary.
 [Even the Core vocabulary itself](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.xml).
 Don't forget to come back once you've explored!

-In the [Introduction](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/csprd01/odata-vocabularies-v4.0-csprd01.html#_Toc472083025) section of the standards document, it says that:

-> Other OData vocabularies may be created, shared, and maintained outside of this work product.
+In the [Introduction](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/csprd01/odata-vocabularies-v4.0-csprd01.html#_Toc472083025) section of the standards document, it says that "_Other OData vocabularies may be created, shared, and maintained outside of this work product_".

 And so there are other OData annotation vocabularies, for different purposes.
 SAP has created some, and they are documented publicly in the [SAP/odata-vocabularies](https://github.com/SAP/odata-vocabularies) repository on GitHub.
-There are vocabularies called Analytics, Communication, DataIntegration and also one called [Common](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/Common.md) which contains terms common for all SAP vocabularies.
+Amongst the SAP vocabularies, there are ones called Analytics, Communication, DataIntegration and also one called [Common](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/Common.md) which contains terms common for all SAP vocabularies.

 #### The UI annotation vocabulary